Downloaded from www.mymenopausecentre.com

 Lorraine Candy, 53, is an author, editor and podcaster.
-She co-hosts the Postcards From Midlife podcast with Trish Halpin and her first book 'Mum what's wrong with you: 101 things only the mothers of teenage girls know" was a Sunday Times top 10 best seller.
+She co-hosts the Postcards From Midlife podcast with Trish Halpin and her first book 'Mum what's wrong with you: 101 things only the mothers of teenage girls know" was a Sunday Times top 10 best seller and her latest book, 'What's Wrong With Me?
+101 Things Midlife Women Should Know' has just been published.
 She is a former editor of Cosmo, ELLE and Sunday Times Style and a mum of four children aged 10 to 19.
-She is currently writing a new book about the experiences of women in midlife.

 I am not sure I can find an upside to be honest.
 It caught me by surprise and knocked me for six.
 I’d really like to be 25 again knowing what I know now!
 Perhaps the liberation from worrying about everyone and everything all the time has been a good thing.
 I have also found it’s very powerful being able to say ‘No’ confidently in midlife.
 I have always been good at setting boundaries and not worrying what people think but in midlife it is sort of more acceptable somehow.
 I am still working out who I am in this second part of my life and who I want to be as my children leave home, my previous career fades into the background and my life changes with age.
 I don’t mind getting older though or looking older, ageing is a privilege, I just wish I had more time to do all the things I plan.
 I’d love to live to 125!